 Designed to strengthen understanding of the mathematics that prospective teachers will teach.
 Includes review of natural numbers, whole numbers, integers, rational numbers, real numbers, and their properties; the variety of representations of different operations; algebraic reasoning and representation; measurements of area, perimeter, surface area, and volume; and geometry concepts including transformations, constructions, and similarities.
-Offered: Fall, Spring, and possibly Jan Term or Summer.
+Offered: Fall and Spring.